sightsdev/sights/src/README.md

 ### `sensor_wrapper.py`

 This is a class that the files in the `sensors/` directory are inherited from.
-It provides a standard set of methods that each 'wrapper' will use.
+It provides a standard set of methods that each plugin will use.
 A wrapper is created for each sensor connected to the robot.
 This is to provide a simple and modular way to handle the variety of ways in which all the different sensor libraries work.

 ### `websocket_process.py`